SymfonyCasts/symfony5/sfcasts/ep5-security/errors-logout.md

 # Customize Error Messages & Adding Logout

-When we fail login, we store the `AuthenticationException` in the session - which explains what went wrong - and redirect to the login page.
-On that page, we read that *out* of the session using this nice `AuthenticationUtils` service and ultimately, in the template, call the `getMessageKey()` method on that exception to renders a safe message that describes *why* authenticated failed.
-For example, if we entered an email that doesn't exist, we see:
+When we fail login, we store the `AuthenticationException` in the session - which explains what went wrong - and then redirect to the login page.
+On *that* page, we read that exception *out* of the session using this nice `AuthenticationUtils` service and ultimately, in the template, call the `getMessageKey()` method to render a safe message that describes *why* authentication failed.
+For example, if we enter an email that doesn't exist, we see:

-> Username could not be found
+> Username could not be found.

 On a technical level, this means that the `User` object could not be found.
 Cool... but for us, this isn't a great message because we're logging in via an *email*.
-Also, if enter a *valid* user - `abraca_admin@example.com` with an invalid password, we see
+Also, if we enter a *valid* user - `abraca_admin@example.com` - with an invalid password, we see:

 > Invalid credentials